 One of the best ways to diffuse a car seat tantrum is to show empathy.

 Understandably, it’s also one of the most difficult to do in these scenarios.
 You need to get somewhere by a certain time, or find yourself in a time crunch.
-You’re sick and tired of yet another tantrum, especially when it feels like you’ve tried everything.
+You’re sick and tired of yet another meltdown, especially when it feels like you’ve tried everything.